axiomzen/Look-Alike/coffee/kdtree.coffee.md

 Now that we have our KD-tree fully built, we are ready to perform Nearest Neighborhood queries.
 We will use a Bounded Priority Queue to store the best nodes found so far.
 The size of this queue is passed as the second parameter in the query call.
 The query call expects the following parameters:

-  - Subject[Object] - The reference point that we want to find the Nearest Neighbors of -- must have all `@attributes` defined.
+  - Subject[Object] - The reference point that we want to find the Nearest Neighbors of -- must have all `@options.attributes` defined.
   - Options[Object] which may include:
     - k[Int](default = 1) - The number of objects to return.
 The query complexity is `k log n`, so the higher this number, the longer the algorithm takes (on average).
     - normalize[Bool](default = true) - When true, will normalize the attributes when calculating distances (recommended if attributes are not on the same scale).